jnawang/thermal_acclimation_in_ecosystem_respiration/README.md

 -   1.5 Download BADM Data Product of all AmeriFlux sites: <https://ameriflux.lbl.gov/data/badm/>

-    -   All the data are now stored on Yale data server.
+-   1.6 Download future global climate data from worldclimate: <https://www.worldclim.org/data/cmip6/cmip6climate.html>

 2. Use the *site_info.csv* file in *data* folder to get started.

 -   This file includes basic information for each site, including lat, long, IGBP, climate class, availability of measured SWC, key variable names in each flux file
 -   It is pre-required to run the workflow.

 3.  cmdstanr should be installed in order to run some scripts in the *workflows* folder.
+Please refer to this page for cmdstanr installment. <https://mc-stan.org/cmdstanr/articles/cmdstanr.html>

 4. Scripts in the *workflows* folder should be executed in numerical order.
 The scrips that share the same number but have different letters (e.g., 01_02a and 01_02b) can be run in parallel.

 5. In the beginning of each script, it states the approximate time for running that script.
 The time is tested on a Mac mini, so it may vary on different computers.

+## Demonstration data and scripts for one site: US-Kon

+Please refer to the *README* file in the "Demo_code_data_for_1site" folder.